Skip to Content

 Distance: 722km (449mi)/ 10 hours of driving

 Our first New Zealand North Island road trip itinerary is short and sweet.
 This trip is tailored to those on a short holiday who want to visit some classic sites.
-Highlights on this journey are Hobbiton (Waitomo area), the Waitomo Glow Worm Caves, Hot Water Beach, Cathedral Cove, Piha Beach, and much more.
+Highlights on this journey are Hobbiton (Waitomo area), the famous Waitomo Glow Worm Caves, Hot Water Beach, Cathedral Cove, Piha Beach, and much more.

 The stops on this road trip are: